Generic Name: ciprofloxacin hydrochloride

 - skin rash

-Skin rash may happen in people taking Ciprofloxacin Tablets even after only 1 dose.
-Stop taking Ciprofloxacin Tablets at the first sign of a skin rash and call your healthcare provider.
-Skin rash may be a sign of a more serious reaction to Ciprofloxacin Tablets.
+Skin rash may happen in people taking ciprofloxacin even after only 1 dose.
+Stop taking ciprofloxacin at the first sign of a skin rash and call your healthcare provider.
+Skin rash may be a sign of a more serious reaction to ciprofloxacin.

 - Liver damage (hepatotoxicity).
-Hepatotoxicity can happen in people who take Ciprofloxacin Tablets.
+Hepatotoxicity can happen in people who take ciprofloxacin.
 Call your healthcare provider right away if you have unexplained symptoms such as:

 - nausea or vomiting